This pretty pink blueberry lemonade is made with only 4 ingredients. It's easy, tastes absolutely refreshing, and makes a lovely party treat!

 - Sugar - use white sugar.
 Both coarse or granulated sugar will work fine with this recipe.
 Any colored sugar will not be suitable as it may alter the pretty pink color of the drink.

 - Water - used in 2 parts.
 The first part is to make the blueberry sugar syrup.
 For this, use room temperature water.
 The second part is to mix with the syrup in a pitcher.
-For this part, it is best to use chilled water for a deliciously chilled lemonade.
+For this part, it is best to use chilled water for deliciously chilled lemonade.

 - Blueberries - used to color and flavor the lemonade as well as garnish.
 Choose plump ones for the garnish.